ahmetyasirkilic/Currency/README.md

 # Currency

-- Follow foreign currency., \n
+- Follow foreign currency
-- Only USD -> TRY ,
+- Only USD -> TRY
-Adaptable other currencies
+- Adaptable other currencies